Set up Blender for cloud rendering

 A short pre-flight checklist:

-• Active render engine is set.
-Properties → Render Properties → Render Engine determines whether the worker uses Cycles, Eevee Next, or Workbench.
+- Active render engine is set to Cycles.
+Properties → Render Properties → Render Engine determines whether the worker uses Cycles or Workbench.
+Set it to Cycles for production rendering — Eevee is not supported on the farm (see Renderer-specific notes).
 Make sure it matches your project's intent.

 Renderer-specific notes